 While 2017 was fortunately filled with many sparkling beverages’ popularity rising to prom queen status (hello, Spindrift and La Croix!), we also noticed a few sugary sodas making a debut.

 It’s certainly surprising considering soda sales saw a steep decline in 2016, foreshadowing a stark future for the all-American bev.

 Regardless of statistics, popular brands like Coca-Cola and Sprite tried to woo current and former fans by debuting new (and some seriously outrageous!) flavors this year.
-Check ‘em out below, and be sure to replace these diet disasters with some of our 12 Sodas That Are Actually Healthy.
+Check ‘em out below, and be sure to replace these diet disasters with some of our healthy sodas.

 If you’re a fan of Big Red and Fireball, it’s highly likely you would love Pepsi’s new cinnamon-flavored soda.
 Unfortunately, compared to Dr. Pepper, Pepsi Fire has five more grams of sugar (bringing your grand total to 19 grams above what the FDA recommends you consume in added sugar per day) and a flavor tasters seem quite divisive about.

 What’s the difference between the original Coke Zero and its new rendition that replaced it this year?
 “The upgraded Coke Zero is called Coke Zero Sugar, and it’s made with an even better-tasting recipe that delivers real Coca-Cola taste with zero sugar and zero calories,” the company said.
 Well, we still don’t like it because it contains sketchy additives like caramel color and the metabolism-wrecking artificial sweetener aspartame.

 Just in time for the holidays, Pepsi gifted us with this caramel-flavored sugar bomb.
 We prefer coal.

 With potentially harmful sweeteners like Ace-K and sucralose, we’re giving this fruity soda a hard pass.